Golf's Official Rain Delay Rules

-When play is suspended during the middle of a match or a tournament, the player is allowed to pick his ball ("lifting the ball') up from the course.
-However, he must mark the course with a specific ball marker so he knows exactly where the ball was at the time play was stopped.
-If wind, rain or other weather conditions have moved the marker, the player must try to put the ball back in its original position.
-If the player has seen lightning or the committee has reported lightning, the player is to leave the course immediately without picking up his ball or marking it.
-If the ball is missing when he returns or it has moved, the player may return it to its original position as best he can without penalty.
+When play is suspended during the middle of a match or a tournament, the player is allowed to pick their ball up from the course.
+However, they must mark their place with a specific marker so they know exactly where the ball was when play stopped.
+If wind, rain, or other weather conditions move the marker, the player must put the ball back in its original position.

 If a player sees lightning or the committee reports lightning, the player can leave the course immediately without picking up their ball or marking it.
 If the ball is missing or has moved when play resumes, the player must return it to its original position as best they can without penalty.